redking00/vscode-nbts/README.md

 <img align="right" src=https://raw.githubusercontent.com/redking00/vscode-nbts/main/deno.png height="150px">

-## Visual Studio Code plugin for NBTS notebooks (DenoNBTS LSP + NBTS serializer + DenoNBTS kernel)
+## Visual Studio Code plugin for NBTS notebooks (DenoNBTS LSP + DenoNBTS serializer + DenoNBTS kernel)

-This extension adds support for Deno LSP on notebooks.
+This extension adds support for deno lsp on notebooks.
 It also defines a new notebook type (***.nb.ts**).
 This way you can use "import" between notebooks.
-Lastly, it also adds a notebook controller for vscode, so you can use deno's jupyter kernel in vscode without Python.
+Lastly, it also adds a notebook controller for VSCode, so you can use Deno's jupyter kernel in VSCode without Python.

-You just have to install the vsix file of the extension, look at the releases section.
-No need for Jupyter or any other extension (**deno must be in the path**).
+Just install the extension, look at the releases section.
+No need for Jupyter or any other extension (**deno must be in the path or deno.path config option setted**).

 > ⚠️ **Important:**
 > Remember deno.enable:true in the workspace that contains the notebooks.
 The best way is to use the command _Deno: Initialize